valerauko/best-boy/README.md

 * THUMB_PREFIX

 The pipeline and preset IDs are obviously required, and Go will probably throw some null pointer exception if the others are missing too.

-The video will have its extension (`.mov` for example) stripped.
-Better nothing than having a wrong one.